-Table 4-6 Comprehensive Benefits Analysis, EQ account
+Table 4-6.
+Comprehensive Benefits Analysis of Final Alternatives Array, EQ Account.

-Philpott Lake, VA Water Reallocation Study Final Alternatives Array Evaluation Criteria: Alternative 1: No Action Alternative 2: Conservation Storage Reallocation Alternative 4: New Water Supply Resevoir Alternative 5: Raw Water Offline Storage Alternative 8: Wholesale Water Purchase Alternative 10: Additional Ground Water Wells Alternative 12: Combined Plan OSE Criteria: Security of Life, Health and Safety This alternative will decrease this factor during times of reduced water supply.
-Ireduced water supply.
+Philpott Lake, VA Water Reallocation Study Final Alternatives Array Evaluation Criteria: Alternative 1: No Action Alternative 2: Conservation Storage Reallocation Alternative 4: New Water Supply Resevoir Alternative 5: Raw Water Offline Storage Alternative 8: Wholesale Water Purchase Alternative 10: Additional Ground Water Wells Alternative 12: Combined Plan OSE Criteria: Alternative 1.
+No Action Reallocation water Suppry Resevon water Furchase Ground Water Wens Fidii Security of Life, Health This alternative will decrease this factor during times of reduced water supply.
 This alternative will increase this factor during times of reduced water supply.
+This alternative will increase this factor during times of reduced water supply.
 This alternative will modestly and temporarily increase this factor during times of reduced water supply.
 This alternative will modestly and temporarily increase this factor during times of reduced water supply.
 This alternative will modestly and temporarily increase this factor during times of reduced water supply.
 This alternative will increase this factor during times of reduced water supply.
-Social Bonds/Connections this factor in times of Ireduced water supply.
+Social Bonds/Connections This alternative will diminish this factor in times of reduced water supply.
 This alternative will improve this factor in times of reduced water supply.
+This alternative will improve this factor in times of reduced water supply.
 This alternative will modestly improve this factor in times of reduced water supply.
 This alternative will modestly improve this factor in times of reduced water supply.
 This alternative will modestly improve this factor in times of reduced water supply.
 This alternative will diminish this factor in times of reduced water supply.
-Community Cohesion lreduced water supply.
+Community Cohesion This alternative will diminish this factor in times of reduced water supply.
 This alternative will improve this factor in times of reduced water supply.
+This alternative will improve this factor in times of reduced water supply.
 This alternative will modestly improve this factor in times of reduced water supply.
 This alternative will modestly improve this factor in times of reduced water supply.
 This alternative will modestly improve this factor in times of reduced water supply.
 This alternative will diminish this factor in times of reduced water supply.
 Resiliency This alternative decreases this factor in times of reduced water supply.
 This alternative increases this factor in times of reduced water supply.
 This alternative increases this factor in times of reduced water supply.
 This alternative maintains this factor in times of reduced water supply.
 This alternative maintains this factor in times of reduced water supply.
 This alternative maintains this factor in times of reduced water supply.
 This alternative increases this factor in times of reduced water supply.
 Community Growth/Economic Vitality This alternative slows this factor in times of reduced water supply.
-Ireduced water supply.
 This alternative maintains this factor in times of reduced water supply.
+This alternative maintains this factor in times of reduced water supply.
 This alternative slows this factor in times of reduced water supply.
 This alternative slows this factor in times of reduced water supply.
 This alternative slows this factor in times of reduced water supply.
 This alternative maintains this factor in times of reduced water supply.
-Property Values reduced water supply.
+Property Values This alternative decreases this factor in times of reduced water supply.
+This alternative increases this factor in times of reduced water supply.
 This alternative increases this factor in times of reduced water supply.
 This alternative maintains this factor in times of reduced water supply.
 This alternative maintains this factor in times of reduced water supply.
 This alternative maintains this factor in times of reduced water supply.
 This alternative increases this factor in times of reduced water supply.